-- 2.2.2.1 The reliability of communications and the availability of communication frequencies should be assured.
-Shore-based authorities should remain alert to the development of modern, non-verbal methods of data transfer which may reduce language difficulties and that have great potential for reducing ships' reporting burden. - 2.2.2.2 Careful attention should be given to the format and structure of the message and the mode of transmission.
-Communication should be conducted in conformity with resolution A.648(16) on ship reporting, taking into account any other relevant guidelines, criteria, regulations or instruments developed by the Organization.
+2.2.2.2 Careful attention should be given to the format and structure of the message and the mode of transmission.
+Communication should be conducted in conformity with resolution A.851(20) on ship reporting, taking into account any other relevant guidelines, criteria, regulations or instruments developed by the Organization.
+If practicable, ship reporting systems should be automated using available electronic means, recognised by the Organization.